Born: 3 June 1895, Adelaide, South Australia

 Died: 3 September 1963, Adelaide, South Australia

-Herbert Mathew Hale, zoologist, was the Director of the South Australian Museum from 1931 to 1960.
-He made important contributions in both the administration of the Museum and within his specialization in Southern Australian crustaceans.
+Herbert Mathew Hale, Zoologist, was the Director of the South Australian Museum from 1931 to 1960.
+He made important contributions in both the administration of the Museum and within his specialisation in Southern Australian crustaceans.

 Hale was a respected advisor and prominent member of many societies and associations including the Royal Society of South Australia; the Royal Zoological Society of South Australia, the Anthropological Society of South Australia, and was secretary (1928-1956) to the Board for Anthropological Research.

 The South Australian Museum Archives contains papers, photographs and cinefilm.